 The time range field is the range used by the stations to determine a random delay added to the EDP Epoch reference start time.

-The Epoch Duration field indicates the number of EDP Epochs left to run, after the current epoch finishes.
-The length of the Duration field is 1 octet.
-The settings of the value in the Duration field are defined in Table 9-bbb
+The Epoch Sequence Duration field indicates the number of EDP Epochs, in the sequence, left to run, after the current epoch finishes.
+The length of the Epoch Sequence Duration field is 1 octet.
+The settings of the value in the Epoch Sequence Duration field are defined in Table 9-bbb

-Table 9-bbbb - Duration field values
+Table 9-bbbb – Epoch Sequence Duration field values